kop1/nnplus/README.txt

 	the php.ini file that apache uses is in the apache /bin folder (not the php.ini in wamp/php).
 The php cli will use the first php.ini it can find in the windows path environment variable.
 In my case, this was an old version in another php directory I set up.
 Once I deleted that, it used the version in the /wamp/php directory.
+	* no previews or media info - check unrar version > 3.8

 DEBUGGING
 	switch php.ini error_reporting to E_ALL and ensure logging to browser is enabled.